Momma Dee Says ‘LHHATL’ Is Real, Explains Why She Didn’t Vote In The Election

 A photo posted by Momma Dee (@tharealmommadee) on

 When it comes to the recent presidential election, Momma Dee admitted that she did not cast a vote.
 She also proudly exclaimed that she’s glad that she didn’t.
-Referencing the fact that Donald Trump won the presidency via the electoral college vote whereas Hillary Clinton actually won the popular vote, Momma Dee went off about how it doesn’t even matter if you voted in the presidential election.
+Referencing the fact that Donald Trump won the presidency via the electoral college vote while Hillary Clinton won the popular vote, Momma Dee went off about how it doesn’t even matter if you voted in the presidential election.

 “Why do all these people get up in the morning… take their lunch breaks… vote early.
 None of it counts.”